 in collaboration with Jamil Haque and Gelsey Bell.

-mono audiovisual media,
+joint-stereo audiovisual media,

 WARNING: Contains some short scenes and fast transitions.

 “Aural Architecture” considers aural experiences originating in the mind communicated through sign language and voice.
 These aural gestalts or perceptual sonic configurations may occur either in the real world or human imagination, be embodied in multisensory modes of expressions, and never emerge the same to everyone.